logismos1/GreekLiteratureEbooks/index.markdown

 More information in the About section.

-Available e-books in EPUB format:
+Available e-books in EPUB format (at [https://github.com/logismos1/GreekLiteratureEbooks](https://github.com/logismos1/GreekLiteratureEbooks)):

 | Author | Work | PerseusDL URN | Download|
 |-------|--------|---------|--------|